splunk/observability-content-contrib/monitoring-as-code/o11y-cloud-jumpstart/README.md

 ## Create a `terraform.tfvars` file

-Copy the template file `terraform.tfvars.template` to `terraform.tfvars` and fill in the values.
+Copy the template file `terraform.tfvars.template` to `terraform.tfvars` and fill in the values e.g.

 ``` text
 access_token="1234xxx5678yyyy"